PetrosIbrah/iStream/README.md

-### Requirements:
+## Requirements:

   1. Any video (Server side) in "AvailableVideos/" must be named as followed: "x"-"y"p."z" where x is the video name, y is the display and z is the extention.
-(For example "Surfing-720p.mp4")
+For example:
+	<pre> Surfing-720p.mp4 </pre>

-  2. Both Client and Server should have ffmpeg extracted in the following directory: "C:/ffmpeg/bin/" (To update|Fix)
+  2. Both Client and Server should have ffmpeg extracted in the following directory: <pre>C:/ffmpeg/bin/</pre> (To update|Fix)

   3. In order for the client sided fplay recording to include sound "Stream box" from realtek's drivers are recommended.